Updated January 2020

-Many flagship travel bikes run ‘adventure-look’ spoked wheels but OEM spoked + tubeless is quite rare.
+Many flagship travel bikes run ‘adventure-look’ spoked wheels but OEM spoked + tubeless is only slowly catching on.
 Usually, they are non-Japanese premium brands like BMW, Triumph or KTM.
 I update a list here.

-The original one-litre Africa Twin and 2019’s Yamaha T700 were two bikes where you‘d have expected tubeless, but the 2020 1100cc version of the AT now features tubeless (below right).
+The original one-litre Africa Twin and 2019’s Yamaha T700 were two bikes where you‘d have expected tubeless, but the 2020 1100cc ATwin now features tubeless (below right).
 It might well be a cost thing.
 However, 19-inch spoked tubeless fronts are much more common, even on Jap travel bikes.

 These days manufacturers use spoked wheels on adv bikes as a signifier of ‘off-road adventure’, as well as being perceived as repairable, lighter, stronger, more shock absorbent and cool.
 Meanwhile tubeless is just plain safer and infinitely easier to repair flats.
 On a CRF450R motocrosser running rim locks and 10psi, a tube is probably a good idea because the van’s nearby.
 On a quarter-ton Adv battleship halfway down Ruta 40, getting a flat is a pain.